Vaccines and treatments for COVID-19: Safety after authorization

 - collaboration and information-sharing with our partners here in Canada and around the world, such as the World Health Organization

-Companies are also required to continuously monitor the use of their health products and report any side effects to Health Canada.
-This includes notifying us of potential safety concerns that weren't observed during clinical trials.
-A company may also be:
+Companies must also continuously monitor the use of their health products and report any side effects to Health Canada.
+This includes notifying us of potential safety concerns not observed during clinical trials.
+We can also:

-- asked to perform other risk monitoring activities or post-market studies (beyond existing routine collection and assessment requirements)
+- ask companies to perform other risk monitoring activities or post-market studies (beyond existing routine collection and assessment requirements)

-- encouraged to fast-track reporting of possible side effects associated with COVID-19 vaccines
+- encourage companies to fast-track reporting of possible side effects associated with COVID-19 vaccines

 Health Canada also monitors other sources of information, including actions taken for safety reasons by international regulatory agencies.
 Our goal is to quickly: